Zephean/VoidGame/README.md

 ========

 Prototype of a top down, "portal"-style game.
-Made in Unity for the Savannah College of Art and Design's "Cognitive Art of Game Design" course.
+Made in Unity for the Savannah College of Art and Design's "Game Design Criticism" course.